Password Sharing: How to Share Passwords Securely

 It is crucial to note that some password managers may require you to be on a paid plan to share passwords with others.
 Our favorite password manager that doesn’t impose this paid-only-sharing limitation is LastPass.

 How NOT to Share Your Passwords

 Unfortunately, most other ways of sharing passwords outside of a password manager are not secure.
-Sending passwords to others via text message, email messages or by Google Doc is jot recommended.
+Sending passwords to others via text message, email or Google Doc is not recommended.

 Passwords shared via these methods are generally not encrypted, and their access is poorly controlled.
 For example, it is much easier for someone to sit down at your computer or pick up your smartphone and view unlocked Google Docs, then get into your password manager.